Bain-marie: Description

 The double boiler comes in a wide variety of shapes, sizes, and types, but traditionally is a wide, cylindrical, usually metal container made of three or four basic parts: a handle, an outer (or lower) container that holds the working fluid, an inner (or upper), smaller container that fits inside the outer one and which holds the material to be heated or cooked, and sometimes a base underneath.
 Under the outer container of the bain-marie (or built into its base) is a heat source.

 Typically, the inner container is immersed about halfway into the working fluid.

 The inner container, filled with the substance to be heated, fits inside the outer container filled with the working fluid (often water, but alternatively steam or oil).
 The outer container is heated at or below the base, causing the temperature of the working fluid to rise and thus transferring heat to the inner container.
-The maximum obtainable temperature of the fluid is dictated by its composition and boiling point at the ambient pressure.
-Since the surface of the inner container is always in contact with the fluid, the double boiler serves as a constant-temperature heat source for the substance being heated, without hot or cold spots that can affect its properties.
+The maximum obtainable temperature of the working fluid is dictated by its composition and boiling point at the ambient pressure.
+Since the surface of the inner container is always in contact with the working fluid, the double boiler serves as a constant-temperature heat source for the substance being heated, without hot or cold spots that can affect its properties.

 When the working fluid is water and the bain-marie is used at sea level, the maximum temperature of the material in the lower container will not exceed 100 C, the boiling point of water at sea level.
-Using different working fluids such as oil in the outer container will result in different maximum temperatures obtainable in the inner container.
+Using different working fluids such as oil in the outer container, or pressurizing the outer container, will result in different maximum temperatures obtainable in the inner container.